 In light of cloud security threats, which are evolving faster than the number of qualified cloud security professionals, security is of utmost importance to the cloud today.
 Because of this, a career in AWS cloud security could be a viable choice for many.
 If you want to go ahead with a career in AWS security, then you’ll be interested in AWS security interview questions.

 What are some key AWS security questions you should know in an AWS interview?
 If you’re interviewing for an AWS position, you’ll likely be asked to demonstrate your knowledge of security best practices.

-The following 15 questions will help you understand what you need to know about securing your AWS account and protecting your data in AWS.
 The answers may vary depending on the type of role or customer segment, but these questions will prepare you regardless of the situation.
-You should also check out our article AWS Cloud Practitioner (2022) : Salary, Skills required, Job Description.
+You should also check out our article AWS Cloud Practitioner (2023): Salary, Skills Required, and Job Description.